chetna002/Country-Data/README.md

 Country Data Dataset
 Description

-    The Country-data.csv dataset provides information about various countries and their characteristics.
+    The Country-data  provides information about various countries and their characteristics.
 This dataset is useful for analyzing global trends, performing comparative studies, and building models related to country-specific data.